ESCP (East Side Chamber Players) present percussionist Michael Bettine and Maya No Maya

 Concerts will be held on April 1 at All Saints Cathedral at 7:00p.m. and on April 2 at Mount Zion Lutheran Church at 2:00p.m.
 Bettine will be joined by Maya No Maya, a jazz fusion group with performers Mike Neumeyer, vibes, Jaems Murphy, guitar, and Paul Westphal, tabla.

-Michael Bettine refers to himself as a “story teller x93 using the energy of vibrations as the vehicle for connecting the listener with memories; hence the stories are your own.
+Michael Bettine refers to himself as a “story teller” using the energy of vibrations as the vehicle for connecting the listener with memories; hence the stories are your own.
 Since 2002, Bettine has worked under the name Gongtopia presenting original compositions on drums and metal instruments.
 Bettine also works with gongs, singing bowls and bells in presenting Gong Meditation workshops.
 He states: “I love working with them.
-I love that I can present these vibrations to people. x93
+I love that I can present these vibrations to people.”